 Contrary to appearances, the comfort of driving on the streets of Yucatan is not much different from that in Europe.
 For example, the drive from Cancun Airport to the popular tourist resort of Tulum takes about two hours.

 Most rental companies are located near the airport and are easily reached by the free shuttle bus.
 It is best to book a car in advance online, e.g. through Rentalcars.com.
-The price of renting a car per day is about €20-€30.
+The price of renting a car per day with full coverage insurance is about $30-$40.

 It is worth remembering to buy good insurance and photograph the car before setting out on the road to avoid later misunderstandings.